sieloffs/sieloffs.github.io/about.md

 - Sports analytics (MLB, NASCAR, NHL)
 - Fantasy Sports and Sports Betting (Still trying to figure out how to consistently beat Vegas...)
-- Sports Science and keeping athletes on the field
+- Sports science and performance optimization.
+Keeping athletes on the field and performing at their best

 ---